 The tradition of excellence has continued beyond the Count’s passing in 1984 to make the Orchestra a permanent fixture in Down Beat and Jazz Times polls throughout the ’80s and ’90s.
 The latest of a total 18 Grammy Awards was bestowed as recently as their Count Plays Duke album of ’99.

-Simply put, the Count Basie Orchestra is the real deal, a who’s who of swing spanning generations maintaining the flame of one of the world’s best-loved sounds.
-For Australian and New Zealand audiences, this 80th Anniversary Tour is a very special occasion and a rare chance to see a truly elite jazz ensemble staged in some of our most prestigious venues.
-Don’t miss these historic concerts!
+Simply put, the Count Basie Orchestra is the real deal, a who’s who of the best swing players the world has to offer.
+For Australian and New Zealand audiences, this tour is a very special occasion and a rare chance to see a truly elite jazz ensemble staged in some of our most prestigious venues.
+Don’t miss these historic concerts.